AdobeDocs/adobe-io-events/src/pages/support/tracing.md

 *Debug Tracing is only available for event registrations with either a Webhook, Runtime Action or Amazon EventBridge as their delivery destination.*

 <InlineAlert variant="info" slots="text"/>
 Note that the maximum size of 'request-body' and 'response-body' in a trace is 2 KB.
 If any of these fields are larger than 2 KB, then they are trimmed at 2 KB boundary.
-The event payload that is delivered to your webhook is not trimmed.
+The delivered event payload is not trimmed.

 **To access Debug Tracing:**